-Being an experienced mobile app design company, we understand that app design and development are vital considerations to reach your target audience.
+Being an experienced mobile app Designing company, we understand that mobile app development & design are vital considerations to reach your target audience.

 App Design is where your app starts getting transmuted into reality from a mere idea.
 Both Apple and Android have their own design guidelines which must be followed to get the desired results.
 A lot of designers can make you an app, but only the ones with substantial and varied experience can give you the right output in terms of appropriateness and aesthetics.